aredn/documentation/arednNetworkDesign/channel_planning.rst

 This example is not meant to show that having only seven nodes will overload a channel.
 There is no established rule of thumb for channel sharing that specifies how many nodes are too many.
 The answer depends on the number of nodes, the bandwidth in use to support required services, the link signal qualities, and other network characteristics.
 Based on these parameters one shared channel may perform well with many dozens of nodes, while another network may see performance degradation with significantly fewer nodes sharing a channel.
 Many factors interact to influence network performance, but it will soon become obvious to users whether the network is behaving as expected.

 Several tools are available for testing network performance such as *ping* to measure latency, *traceroute* to identify how traffic is being routed, and *iperf3* to estimate network throughput.
 Periodic measurements along with user perceptions can be helpful in determining whether channel separation would be of benefit.
-This issue is an expected by-product of how wireless networks normally operate, but performance can be enhanced by planning the assigned channels for your mesh devices as described in the **Channel Plans** section below.
+It is an expected by-product of how wireless networks normally operate, but performance can be enhanced by planning the assigned channels for your mesh devices as described in the **Channel Plans** section below.

 Hidden Nodes
 ++++++++++++